'The Little White School House

 was the first student to graduate from Cental School in 1875.

 After a fire in the mid 1920's, Central School was demolished

-and a public park was erected on that site.
+and a public park with a band pavillion and wading pool was erected

 first brick school, Central School, was located on Furnace Street,

 now State Street, near Church Street.
 The building was a three